UPES Dehradun BA Admissions 2026

 Nearly 70% of the total General Test Questions are easy.
 If students can follow the syllabus and exam pattern consistently and honestly, then the General Test section becomes the most scoring section.

 Access CUET General Test Books is a resource students can use to prepare for the CUET Exam.
-Students must choose an official platform to verify facts, as General Test questions need accuracy and verification of answers rather than the quantity of questions attempted.
+Students must choose an official platform to verify facts, as General Test questions require accurate answers and verification, rather than the quantity of questions attempted.
 Choose well-authorised books and resources in hand.

 Section | Book Title | Author/Publisher | |